taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 A reducer would set the `isLoginModalOpen` property in the state to false.
 That's verbose, because you already need two actions to alter only one property in the state.

 By planning your actions thoughtfully, you avoid these bad practices and keep your actions on a higher level of abstraction.
 If you would use the optional payload for the action, you could solve login scenario in only one action instead of two actions.
-The `isLoginModalOpen` property would be dynamically set in the action rather than hardcoded in a Reducer.
+The `isLoginModalOpen` property would be dynamically set in the action rather than hardcoded in a reducer.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~